Euronymou5/Doxxer-Toolkit/README.md

 ## English repo:

 # Doxxer-Toolkit
+**• A tool that integrates the compilation of various tools, techniques and sources of information, making it easier to carry out a doxxeo.**

-**• Everything necessary that a doxxer should always have at hand**
+**• Everything necessary that a doxxer should always have on hand.**

-**• I am not responsible for the misuse of this tool is at your own risk**

-**• (Thank you for supporting the tool, what started as a random project has now become a very large project, if you want to support me please give the repository a star!)**
+## DISCLAIMER!
+*I am not responsible for misuse of this tool.
+This tool is provided with educational and informative purposes, with the aim of raise awareness about how attackers can obtain easily information on a phone number, email, etc. Any improper use of this tool is under the responsibility of the user, and I am not responsible for the consequences resulting.*

 # Installation